BatICM/cell-to-pack-degradation/README.md

 # cell-to-pack-degradation

-Data and code to reproduce the analyses in the manuscript **"State-space geometry drives degradation amplification in battery packs"**.
+Data and code to reproduce the analyses in the manuscript **Resolving inter-cell heterogeneity to mitigate degradation amplification in battery packs**.

 The repository includes the ESSL1 dataset as a lightweight example.
 The complete datasets will be available at Zenodo: 10.5281/zenodo.20132842.